shadowww345/AiraOS/README.md

 # AiraOS
 This is my first attempt at creating an operating system.
 It is a minimal OS project and is not intended for actual use.

-I would like to thank everyone who has shown interest in the project.
-Since I need to focus on my own AI framework, and due to the lack of resources for certain functions as well as my limited time, I couldn't find enough free time for this project lately.
-I will continue at full speed during the summer.
-Also, I would be happy if you contribute to the development.

 ## Features

 Minimal kernel with a terminal prompt (>)